Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/README.md

 ## Approach
 From the outset I sought to develop the application using an OOP paradigm.
 This is used with real world aplications and supports my long term development as opposed to building something procedural.
-The application is simple but I am achieving a better understanding of the benefits of using classes etc as they lend themselves to the *Don't Repeat Yourself* principle.
+The application is simple (for an experienced developer) but I wish to achieve a better understanding of the benefits of using OOP/classes as they lend themselves to the *Don't Repeat Yourself* principle.

 ## Testing
 Go to [TESTING.md](TESTING.md) to view known bugs and fixes.
+Consider it my inner dialogue.

 ## Technologies Used
 Python version 3.x